About the Australian Government Help to Buy Scheme

-The Help to Buy Scheme is coming soon!
+The Australian Government Help to Buy Scheme is now open for applications.

-The Help to Buy Scheme is a new initiative designed to support more Australians to buy a home.
+The Australian Government Help to Buy Scheme is a new initiative designed to support more Australians to buy a home.

 If you’ve saved what you can but are still a little short of being able to buy a home that meets your needs, Help to Buy may be able to bridge the gap.